 Heavy Rain and Water Intrusion

 Extended rainfall exploits minor vulnerabilities created by wind or hail.
 Moisture can travel beneath shingles and along roof decking before appearing as interior stains.
 By the time visible damage appears inside the home, insulation and structural framing may already be affected.
+Documenting water intrusion pathways during a professional inspection ensures interior damage can be included in your claim scope rather than treated as a separate or unrelated issue.

 What a Professional Inspection Includes